C0MPL3Xscs/C0MPL3Xscs/README.md

 ✔️ I'm currently learning:

-Python
+⊛ Python

-C++
+⊛ C++

-Game Development (Unreal Engine)
+⊛ Game Development (Unreal Engine)

 😍 What i like:

-I like Astronomy, Phisics, Maths, Programming, Designing, Industry Managment.
+⊛ I like Astronomy, Phisics, Maths, Cars, Programming, Designing, Industry Management.

 💡 Goals for 2022:

-Finish some of my projects
+⊛ Finish some of my projects

-Become skilled in Python, C++
+⊛ Become skilled in Python, C++

-Grow as a person
+⊛ Grow as a person

 ⚡ Biggest achievement

-Made $10.000+ at age 17.
+⊛ Made $10.000+ at age 17.